Vilsol/go-mlog/README.md

 ## Examples

-There are several example programs available on the wiki. // TODO
+There are several example programs available on [the wiki](https://github.com/Vilsol/go-mlog/wiki/Examples).

 ## Supports